ghmwesigwa/simple_shell/README.md

 # Simple Shell Mini Project

-The Simple Shell Mini Project is a minimalistic Unix-like command-line interpreter implemented in C. It offers users a basic shell environment to interact with the underlying operating system through command execution, variable substitution, and basic I/O redirection.
+The Simple Shell is a basic Unix-like command-line interpreter implemented in C. It provides users with a minimalistic shell environment to interact with the underlying operating system through command execution, variable substitution, basic I/O redirection, and now, the ability to run commands from a file.

 ## Features

-- **Command Execution**: The shell provides the ability to execute external commands by utilizing the `execve` system call.
+- **Command Execution**: The shell supports the execution of external commands by utilizing the `execve` system call.
 Users can run various system utilities, scripts, and programs seamlessly.

-- **Built-in Commands**: The shell supports essential built-in commands such as `exit` to gracefully terminate the shell session and `env` to display the current environment variables.
+- **Built-in Commands**: Essential built-in commands such as `exit` for gracefully terminating the shell session and `env` for displaying environment variables are provided.

-- **Variable Substitution**: Users can employ variable substitution by prefixing variable names with the `$` symbol (e.g., `$USER`).
-The shell replaces these placeholders with their respective values from the environment.
+- **Variable Substitution**: Users can perform variable substitution by using `$` followed by a variable name (e.g., `$USER`).
+The shell replaces these placeholders with their corresponding values from the environment.

-- **Custom Input Handling**: The shell employs a custom input reading function with dynamic memory allocation.
-This ensures efficient and flexible input processing, accommodating varying command lengths.
+- **Custom Input Handling**: A custom input reading function with dynamic memory allocation ensures efficient and flexible input processing, accommodating varying command lengths.

-- **Basic Error Handling**: The shell incorporates rudimentary error handling, offering informative error messages for scenarios like command not found or failed process execution.
+- **Basic Error Handling**: Rudimentary error handling offers informative messages for scenarios like command not found or failed process execution.

+- **File as Input**: The shell introduces the capability to accept a file as a command line argument.
+Users can specify a filename as an argument when launching the shell (`./simple_shell filename.txt`).
+The file should contain commands to be executed, enabling automated execution of multiple commands without requiring user interaction.

 ## Getting Started

-To compile and launch the simple shell, adhere to the following instructions:
+To compile and launch the Simple Shell, follow these instructions:

 1. **Clone the Repository**: